bentoml/Yatai/DEVELOPMENT.md

    git checkout main
    ```

-2. Use the git pull command to retrieve content from the BentoML Github repository.
+2. Use the git pull command to retrieve content from the BentoML GitHub repository.

    ```bash
    git pull upstream main -r